 Frequently Asked Questions

 No. Hours spent are a sunk cost and do not determine market value.
 A project built in 200 hours is not automatically worth $20,000.
-Buyers pay for what they receive — working code, users, and growth potential — not for your development time.
+Buyers price on cost-to-rebuild — what it would cost them to recreate it — minus a 40–70% discount, plus your assets.
 Pricing based on hours spent is one of the most common mistakes sellers make.

 Related Reading